-I ran across this poem and somehow it seems to touch something deeper in me, something about making peace with what is.
+I ran across this poem and somehow it touches something deeper in me, something about making peace with all that is.
 Not being at odds with reality.
 Being perfectly content in moving forward in life, and even in death.

 the flesh kindled from my flesh, garden and field,